benknoble/benknoble.github.io/_posts/2018-07-16-til-week-5-and-a-quick-recap.md

 later evolved into `ex`, forming the backbone of `vi` and `vim`, my favorite editor).

-Even more interestingly, about half of those substitutions--if not more--occur on variables.
+Even more interestingly, about half of those substitutions---if not more---occur on variables.
 But `bash` one-ups `sed` here.
 Invoking `sed` has to go through the rigamarole of firing up an external process and using it correctly (which is tricky even when you know `sed` syntax).